-I discovered these sausage cheese puffs in my 1999 Taste of Home cookbook.
+I discovered the original sausage cheese puffs in my 1999 Taste of Home cookbook.
 They are delicious – and boasted only 4 ingredients.
 However, one of those ingredients was Bisquick.
 I don’t ever have Bisquick in my pantry!
 It’s expensive and I never really liked the taste.

 After some experimenting, I figured out how to make these sausage cheese puffs with a homemade bisquick mixture.
 They are still delicious and simple, and don’t have any unnecessary additives either.
 Plus, my sausage cheese puffs recipe now features basic baking ingredients that I do always have in my pantry!